UWSEDS/uwseds.github.io/software.md

 will install on their computers.
 The following software are available for Windows, Mac, and Linux.

+## git and github.
+You should have a github account and ensure that
+git is installed on your computer.

 ## Bash shell and git software version control
 The bash shell provides a programming environment that is often used to manipulate files, install programs, and